BU-ISCIII/relecov-tools/README.md

-  -s, --sample_list_file PATH  Json with the additional metadata to add to the received user metadata -o, --output_dir, TEXT       Directory where the generated output will be saved -f, --files_folder PATH      Path to folder where samples files are located --help                       Show this message and exit.
+  -s, --sample_list_file PATH  Json with the additional metadata to add to the received user metadata -o, --output_dir, TEXT       Directory where the generated output will be saved -f, --files_folder PATH      Path to folder where samples files are located -p, --project TEXT           Project key defined under read_lab_metadata.projects (e.g. `mepram`).
+If omitted, the default project from configuration.json is used.
+  --help                       Show this message and exit.
 ```